top of page

 The Inca Empire had no writing system, but instead recorded information with knotted strings called quipu.

-When the Spanish conquistadors destroyed the Inca Empire (with help from Amerindian allies who made up most of their troops), they destroyed many of the quipu strings, which means that much of our knowledge about Andean mythology comes from Spanish chroniclers as well as Andean Native informants in the post-conquest colonial era (1600s-1800s).
+When the Spanish conquistadors (and their Amerindian allies who made up most of their troops) destroyed the Inca Empire, they destroyed many of the quipu strings, which means that much of our knowledge about Andean mythology comes from Spanish chroniclers as well as Andean Native informants in the post-conquest Encomienda era (1600s-1800s).

 One such text is the Huarochiri Manuscript, or "A Narrative of the Errors, False Gods, and Other Superstitions and Diabolical Rites of the Indians"